 How the Circular Economy is Redefining the Construction Industry

-The circular economy is an approach that aims to minimise waste and maximise the use of resources.
+This is an approach that aims to minimise waste and maximise the use of resources.
 In the construction industry, this means rethinking traditional practices and adopting strategies that promote sustainability.

 Principles of the Circular Economy